 Spirea Bush Transplanting

-Fill the bottom of the hole with a couple inches of compost.
+Fill the bottom of the hole with a couple of inches (5 cm.) of compost.
 Slide the root ball out of its container and set it in the hole.
 Don’t shake out the excess dirt.
 Fill in the hole with a mix of soil and good compost.

 Water thoroughly and keep the plant well watered for the next year.
 It may take as long as a year for your spirea to get completely established.